altancode/apex/README.md

 Apex removes the need to connect a serial cable to the JVC because Apex communicates with the JVC using Internet Protocol.
 The HDFury is now connected by serial to the device running Apex.

+# Apex Deep Control

+Apex allows commands from JVC's "External Control Command Communicaiton Specification" to be performed by network commands or IR keypresses.
+Unlike using the projector's IR remote, or an automation solution like Harmony, Apex verifies that commands are actually performed.
+With
+Apex, for example, you don't need to hard code length (40 second?) delays because the JVC is switching inputs or is powering on.
+Apex will make sure the command is performed when the JVC is paying attention.

+Deep control allows the following types of settings to be adjusted

+* Lens Menory
+* Aperture
+* Contrast
+* Brightness
+* Gamma table
+* Mask
+* Lamp Power
+* Etc.

+# Apex Profiles

+Everything (almost) in Apex is a profile.
+A profile is a named collection of JVC control commands.
+A profile can have 1 command or many commands.
+Place whatever commands are needed to configure your JVC for your specific situation.
+For example, you could createa a profile called
+"cinemascope" which activates the appropriate picture mode, lens zoom, lens aperture and mask settings.
+You can be confident that all the commands in your profile will be performed.

+In addition to custom profiles, Apex has several "core" profiles that are used with the HDR + HDFury integraton.
+When the HD Fury devices tells Apex (via serial) to activate a specific picture mode, Apex activates a core profile named similar to the picture mode.
+For example, if HD Fury says to activate picture mode User 2 then Apex will enable profile "_APEX_PMUser2".
+The default setting for profile "_APEX_PMUser2" is to use the Apex Optimized Picture Mode algorithm for User 2.
+However, you can add any commands you want to the core profiles.

+Apex allows external devices to activate profiles using network communication.
+Additionally, Apex allows profiles to be activated based on
+IR commands.

 # Is Apex Right for Me?

 Apex may be right of you if...